-In preparation for the federal government's legalization of non-medical cannabis in July 2018, B.C. has made a number of decisions about what our provincial regulatory framework will look like.
+In preparation for the federal government's legalization of non-medical cannabis in late summer 2018, B.C. has made a number of decisions about what our provincial regulatory framework will look like.

 Visit regularly for updates on B.C.’s approach to non-medical cannabis laws and regulations, and to find further information on the status of the legalization of cannabis in Canada.

 B.C. establishes legislative framework for the legalization of non-medical cannabis

 With public health and safety top of mind, the Province has now introduced legislation to provide for legal, controlled access to non-medical cannabis in British Columbia.
 The legislation and the consequential legislative amendments will ensure a regulatory framework is in place in time for federal legalization of non-medical cannabis.
 The following regulatory decisions are included in the legislation and amendments:

 As previously announced, the Province has decided that the Liquor Distribution Branch will be the wholesale distributor of non-medical cannabis in B.C. and will run provincial cannabis retail stores.

 - A public wholesale distribution monopoly; and

 - Public (government-run) retail sales, both in stores and online.